The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: face alignment

-where $M$ is the number of landmarks, $p_{k}$ and ${g}_{k}$ represent the prediction and ground-truth coordinates of the face landmarks, $k$ denotes the index of landmarks, and $d$ refers to the normalized distance which is defined by either the inter-ocular distance or inter-pupil distance. $d$ is used to alleviate the abnormal measurement caused by different face scales and large pose.
-A small NME means the method have better performance.
+where $M$ is the number of landmarks, $p_{k}$ and ${g}_{k}$ represent the prediction and ground-truth coordinates of the face landmarks, $k$ denotes the index of landmarks, and $d$ refers to the normalized distance which is used to alleviate the abnormal measurement caused by different face scales and large pose.
+There are four types of normalized distance for computing NME, \textit{i.e.,} the geometric mean of the width and height of the face bounding box, the distance between the outer corners of eyes, the distance between the pupils, and the diagonal of the face bounding box.

 The cumulative errors distribution (CED) curve is also used as an evaluation criterion.
 CED is a distribution function of NME.
 The vertical axis of CED represents the proportion of test images that have an error value less than or equal to the error value on the horizontal axis.
 The area under the curve (AUC) also provides a reference of how the algorithm performs at a given error: